nanoqsh/dunge/dunge/README.md

 That's it - you can now run the program and see a beautiful colorful triangle on the screen!

-However, theres one issue you may have noticed earlier: our render future runs indefinitely, which means there's currently no way to gracefully shut down the application.
+However, there's one issue you may have noticed earlier: our render future runs indefinitely, which means there's currently no way to gracefully shut down the application.
 What happens if a user closes the window?
-Nothing - because we arent tracking that event Fortunately, this is easy to fix.
-To do so, we'll need to use one of the asynchronous utility libraries: `futures`, `futures-lite` or `futures-concurrency` - feel free to pick whichever you prefer.
-For this example, we'll use `futures-concurrency`, which provides a convenient `race` function that allows you to concurrently await multiple futures - exactly what we need in this case
+Nothing - because we arent tracking that event

+Fortunately, this is easy to fix.
+We'll need to use one of the async utility libraries: `futures`, `futures-lite` or `futures-concurrency` - feel free to pick whichever you prefer.
+For this example, we'll use `futures-concurrency`, which provides a convenient [`race`](https://docs.rs/futures-concurrency/latest/futures_concurrency/future/trait.Race.html#tymethod.race) function that allows you to concurrently await multiple futures - exactly what we need:

 ```rust
 use futures_concurrency::prelude::*;